InternetFreedomFoundation/archive/content/post/facebook-expose-signals-the-need-for-india-to-update-its-social-media-regulations.md

 +++
-author = "Rohin Garg"
+author = 'Rohin Garg'
-categories = ["it act", "MeitY", "facebook"] date = 2021-10-22T06:37:47Z
+categories = ['it act', 'MeitY', 'facebook'] date = 2021-10-22T06:37:47Z
-description = ""
+description = ''
 draft = false
-slug = "facebook-expose-signals-the-need-for-india-to-update-its-social-media-regulations"
+slug = 'facebook-expose-signals-the-need-for-india-to-update-its-social-media-regulations'
-summary = "In light of the recent facebook disclosures, we wrote to MEITY about any forthcoming updates to the Information Technology Act, 2000.
-We pointed out several inadequacies and lacunae in the Act, and asked the Ministry to publish a full consultation timeline over any proposed amendments." tags = ["it act", "MeitY", "facebook"] title = "Facebook exposé signals the need for India to update its social media regulations"
+summary = 'In light of the recent facebook disclosures, we wrote to MEITY about any forthcoming updates to the Information Technology Act, 2000.
+We pointed out several inadequacies and lacunae in the Act, and asked the Ministry to publish a full consultation timeline over any proposed amendments.' tags = ['it act', 'MeitY', 'facebook'] title = 'Facebook exposé signals the need for India to update its social media regulations'

 +++